NasserMostafa1000/Restaurant-Solution/README.md

 🍽️ Restaurant & Café Management System
 🛠 Overview
 This is a self-contained desktop application developed entirely by me using the .NET Framework.
-The application uses an embedded SQLite database, meaning no external server is required — everything is built into the app for easy deployment and smooth performance. install and use now from (here)[https://www.mediafire.com/file/9x4v1sfgb4hn5ys/Restaurant_Solution_Git.zip/file] Email:2saadmahmoud312@gmail.com
+The application uses an embedded SQLite database, meaning no external server is required — everything is built into the app for easy deployment and smooth performance.

-Password1234
+👉 Download and install now

+Demo Credentials:

+Email: 2saadmahmoud312@gmail.com

+Password: 1234

 ✨ Key Features
-🪑 Table Management:
+🪑 Table Management
 Add new tables.

 Transfer orders between tables.

-🥤 Product Management:
+🥤 Product Management
 Add drinks and food items of all sizes.

-🧾 Billing System:
+🧾 Billing System
 Create invoices.

 Edit, delete, or refund invoices.

 Print invoices directly using connected receipt printers.

-📊 Reporting:
+📊 Reporting
 Generate sales reports (daily, monthly, yearly).

 Export reports as Excel sheets.